-The Trustee Committee on Honorary Degrees makes recommendations to the Princeton University Board of candidates for honorary degrees to be awarded at Commencement.
+The Trustee Committee on Honorary Degrees makes recommendations to the Princeton University Board of Trustees for candidates to be awarded honorary degrees at Commencement.

 Committee on Honorary Degrees

 One Nassau Hall